GrahamPosey/SE-Functions-Repo/README.md

 # SE-Functions-Repo
-This repo is for reusable functions.
+This repo stores reusable functions created for specific customer use cases.